Oatmeal Chip Brownies

 If you combined Oatmeal Chocolate Chip Cookies and Classic Brownies, this delicious Dessert Recipe is exactly what you’d get.
 The simple brownie base is perfectly complemented by the delicious oatmeal cookie dough layer for the ultimate duo.

-Oatmeal Chip Brownies sliced and stacked
+Sabrina’s Oatmeal Chip Brownies

 Oatmeal Chocolate Chip Brownies are the best combination of two traditional treats.
 You get the rich, melty chocolate from perfect brownies and the chewy oatmeal and brown sugar from the cookie layer.
-It’s the perfect dessert for brownie and cookie lovers alike!
+It’s the perfect dessert for brownie- and cookie-lovers alike!

-Oatmeal Chip Brownies collage
+Oatmeal Chip Brownies Recipe

 Oatmeal Chip Brownies are made with a layer of rich, chocolatey, gooey brownies, topped off with chewy oatmeal chocolate chip cookie dough.